kevinguebert/kevinguebert-netlify/content/2018/05/2018-05-24-book-trackers.md

 ---
 title: "Book Trackers"
-path: "/2018/05/24/book-trackers"
+slug: "book-trackers"
 date: "2018-05-25T00:24:00.000Z"
 tags: ["Ideas"]
+draft: false
+template: "post"
-excerpt: "If you've been following along with this site for a bit, you've noticed a couple design changes.
+description: "If you've been following along with this site for a bit, you've noticed a couple design changes.
 I'm not going to lie, there will probably be another one coming soon, but I wanted to highlight one of..."
 ---

 If you've been following along with this site for a bit, you've noticed a couple design changes.
 I'm not going to lie, there will probably be another one coming soon, but I wanted to highlight one of the pain points I've been struggling with in creating this - where to list, keep track of, and showcase books.
 So far this year, I've read more than I expected to and I want to be able to keep track of these books and share my thoughts on them.